dpeerlab/SEACells/README.md

 1. Metacells has been implemented in Python3 and can be installed from source by running :

         $> git clone https://github.com/dpeerlab/metacells.git
- then navigating to the installation folder `metacells` and running
+ then navigating to the installation folder `metacells` and running:

  	$> python setup.py install

 2. Metacells depends on a number of `python3` packages available on pypi and these dependencies are listed in `setup.py`